 Does Animal Clinic Jakarta give free Vet Care to Strays?

 No. But ACJ does help animals under JAAN care at cost (no profitable price) but people bringing in individual strays, not through JAAN, will pay the normal prices.

 Do you offer dog training programs?
 My dog (and I) could use some help!

 Yes!
-Please ask for information at the ACJ front desk.
+Please ask for information at the Animal Clinic Jakarta (ACJ) front desk.
 Dogs that are adopted through JAAN will be provided free assistance with trainings whenever possible through JAAN.